Thanksgiving is drawing near and as usual, that means we’re almost all getting ready to cook ourselves a big, delicious bird.

-This year, countless families will wait too long to put the bird in the oven, forget to remove the neck and giblets, or otherwise make a mess of things.
-Even the folks who do everything right will be disappointed because frankly, plain ol’ turkey isn’t anything to write home about.
+As with every other year, countless cooks will probably wait too long to actually put the bird in the oven, forget to remove the giblets and the neck, or make a general mess of things.
+Even if you’re one of the folks who do everything right, you might still be disappointed because frankly, plain ol’ turkey isn’t anything to write home about.
 However, there is an alternative to roasting a turkey in the oven that provides a supremely moist bird on the inside with the perfect crispy-skinned exterior.

 If you’re looking for a turkey-cooking technique that’s faster, tastier, and more dangerous, consider learning how to deep fry a turkey this Thanksgiving.